 One of the greatest assets your business has is your people.

 Unfortunately they are often viewed as liability.
 This could be due to high turnover or lack of commitment or buy-in.
-Turning your people from a liability to an asset does not happen by accident nor does it happen overnight.
+Turning your people from a liability to an asset does not happen by accident.
+Nor does it happen overnight.

 Employee engagement is critical if you are to reap the rewards of a loyal workforce.
-If there is no, or limited, buy-in from your team, there won’t be much commitment to the goals and aspirations of your business.
-There needs to be a certain culture in place within your company – one that breeds loyalty and respect within your team.
+No buy-in (or limited buy-in) from your team?
+Then there won’t be much commitment to the goals and aspirations of your business.
+There needs to be a certain culture in place within your company.
+One that breeds loyalty and respect within your team.

 Employee engagement starts at the top with the leader of your business.
-This person has a tremendous impact on the commitment of their team and this should never be ignored.
+This person has a tremendous impact on the commitment of their team.
+Never ignore this.

-People lead in different ways – some are dictatorial “this is how it shall be”, others just expect their team to follow along behind with no clear path and a haphazard approach to leadership.
+People lead in different ways.
+Some are dictatorial “this is how it must be”.
+Others expect their team to follow along behind with no clear path and a haphazard approach.

-Most people have experienced a “bad” boss – one who rarely encourages and always seems to spot any negative they do – always ready to pounce when something goes wrong.
-The effect of this can be devastating on your team’s morale, motivation and personal confidence can go down the gurgler.
+Most people have experienced a “bad” boss.
+One who rarely encourages and always seems to spot any negative they do.
+Always ready to pounce when something goes wrong.
+The effect of this can be devastating on your team’s morale.
+Their motivation and personal confidence can go down the gurgler.

 Our view is that business should not be democratic.
 Decision-making should always rest with the leader.
 Left to a committee you run the risk of mediocrity.
 Leaders must “lead” .
-However, in order to make good decisions it’s smart to consider a variety of opinions and different viewpoints before making that decision.
+But to make good decisions it’s smart to consider a variety of opinions.
+Consider different viewpoints before making that decision.

-Peter Drucker says that effective leaders create dissension and disagreement rather than promote consensus.
+Peter Drucker says that effective leaders create dissension and disagreement.
+They do not promote consensus.
 He recommends you do not make a decision unless there is disagreement first.
 If everyone agrees at the outset – send them away and tell them to come back with some opposing viewpoints.
 “If everyone is thinking the same, then someone isn’t thinking”.

-As a leader, surround yourself with people who are willing to disagree with you, and show that you are willing to listen to what they have to say.
+As a leader, surround yourself with people who are willing to disagree with you.
+Show that you are willing to listen to what they have to say.

-Motivation, job performance and morale will increase when employees have the chance to contribute their concerns and ideas.
+Motivation and job performance will increase when employees have the chance to contribute.
+So too, will their morale.
 This doesn’t mean you need to please everyone (you can’t) but you need to show you are willing to listen.
-If you only pay lip service to listening and have no intention of seriously considering their ideas – your staff will stop offering input and become increasingly frustrated in their jobs.
+But don’t only pay lip service to listening.
+If you have no intention of considering their ideas your staff will stop offering input.
+They’ll become increasingly frustrated in their jobs.

-Employees who think their leaders do listen and pay attention, are more likely to speak up, and get along better with each other, improving the operation of your business a a whole.
+Employees who think their leaders do listen and pay attention, are more likely to speak up.
+They get along better with each other, improving the operation of your business as a whole.

-Your people should be respected, encouraged, and their differences celebrated.
+Respect your people.
+Encourage them and celebrate their differences.
 Get this right and you’ll reap the rewards of a loyal workforce.